Is your employer intentionally violating your rights as a worker

 We handle cases involving:

-Though you might not have to take legal action to obtain the wages and compensation to which you’re entitled, its sometimes necessary to file a lawsuit in order to get your boss to take you seriously.
+Though you might not have to take legal action to obtain the wages and compensation to which you are entitled, it is sometimes necessary to file a lawsuit in order to get your boss to take you seriously.

 In Illinois, there are specific labor laws that protect workers.
 Employers are required to compensate hourly workers and to pay them overtime when they have worked more than 40 hours in a week.